 “Potter!”
-The sound of her running feet makes me stop for a second and then I keep walking like the jerk the I am.
+The sound of her running feet makes me stop for a second and then I keep walking.
 The smile stretches further.
 Victory seems to be surging through me before I can stop it.

 “Albus!”
-This time I completely stop and take the time to force the smile away.
-Turning around, I see that she is now only four feet away from me.
+This time I stop completely and take the time to force the smile away.
+Turning around, I see that she is now only four-five feet away from me.
 Well, this is going to be much easier than I thought.

 Aaliyah’s glaring at me and trying hard to slow her breathing at the same time.
 A few strands of her hair have come loose from the messy bun on the back of her head.
 The irises of her eyes bob up and down in both fury and nervousness.
 I take a couple steps closer to her without meaning to.
-It is her eyes.
-They are this different grey.
-The first time I met her it looked like graphite, but now there is something else entirely in them.
+It's her eyes; they are this different grey.
+The first time I met her it looked like graphite; but now, there is something else entirely in them.

 “Are you deaf or something?
 I’ve been calling you for some time!” she yells.
 She wants to be angry, she wishes her voice to come out cross but it doesn’t.
 All I hear is frustration in her words.
 Her body screams panic from the twitching of her fingers to the faint tapping of her feet.

 And I hate it.
-I hate it because it makes me want to comfort her.
-I yearn to put my arms around her.
+I hate it because it makes me want to comfort her and yearn to put my arms around her.
 Why couldn’t she have been an average person?
-Why does she have to be Gaby’s sister and why did Fred ever have freaking mess with her?
+Why does she have to be Gabby’s sister and why did Fred ever have to freaking mess with her?

 “Technically, there are three Potters in Hogwarts.
-How was I supposed to know you were talking to me?”
-I finally respond after assembling myself.
-No emotion on my face except for confidence.
+How was I supposed to know you were yelling for me?”
+I finally respond after assembling myself, no emotion on my face except for confidence.

 “Shut up.”
 The two words don’t come out that strong.
 It feels like the whole world is pressing down on her shoulders.
 That’s how worn out she looks.